 - Paper Towels

-- Step One In a cup, mix 1 teaspoon of Borax with 2 tablespoons of warm water.
+In a cup, mix 1/2 teaspoon of Borax with 1 Tablespoon of warm water.
 Stir to completely dissolve the Borax.
+You will probably still have some Borax at the bottom.

-- Step Two In a separate cup mix 2 Tablespoons of white glue with 2 teaspoons of cornstarch.
+In a separate cup mix 1 Tablespoon of white glue with 1 teaspoon of cornstarch.
 Add in a few drops of food coloring and stir to combine.

-- Step Three Add 1 teaspoon of the dissolved Borax mixture to your glue/cornstarch mixture and stir.
+Add 1/2 teaspoon of the dissolved Borax mixture to your glue/cornstarch mixture and stir.

-- Step Four Once it starts to harden remove it from the cup and quickly knead it with your hands.
+Once the mixture starts to harden, remove it from the cup and quickly knead it with your hands.
 As it becomes more pliable, roll it between your palms to form a ball.
 Be sure to add some pressure as you roll it to smooth out the surface.
-It will be messy!

 Once shaped it’s ready to bounce!
 Be sure to wash your hands after playing with these.